cds-snc/notification-api/.github/ISSUE_TEMPLATE/story-template.md

 **WHEN**
 **THEN**

-# Checklist:
+# Checklist
 - [ ] Checklist item here

-# Assumptions:
+# Assumptions
 -

-# Additional Info/Resources:
+# Additional Info/Resources
 -

-# Out of Scope:
+# Out of Scope
 -

-# Open Questions:
+# Open Questions
 -